Program Requirements and Opportunities

 A senior project is required for all German majors.
 There are four options available to German majors and double majors to serve as meaningful capstones to their studies:

-• A senior thesis (around 40 pages) in German.
+- A senior thesis (40 pages) in German.

-• A combined thesis (40 + pages) written in English for double majors in a related discipline with a strong German Studies component.
+- A combined thesis (40 + pages) written in English for double majors in a related discipline with a strong German Studies component.
 A combined thesis has to be approved by the department.

-• A senior essay (20 pages) for double majors, which grows out of a research paper produced in a 300 level seminar.
+- A senior essay (20 pages) for double majors, which grows out of a research paper produced in a 300 level seminar.
 Students pursuing this option will not take the Senior Conference and instead will take an additional 300 level seminar.

-• A project, which may be either a 15-20-minute film or an exhibition with a portfolio and summary in German.
+- A project, which may be either a 15-20-minute film or an exhibition with a portfolio and summary in German.
 The content of the project and portfolio should be equivalent to a 40-page research paper in German.

 Senior Capstone Presentation

 At the conclusion of their senior year, all majors are expected to participate in a public presentation of their capstone projects.
-Minors are invited and encouraged to present on a project they have done in their upper-level German coursework.
+Minors are invited to present on a project they have done in their upper-level German coursework.

 Department Learning Goals

-• expository and analytical writing skills built at all levels of the program
+- expository and analytical writing skills

-• a command of the critical theories and methodologies used to analyze and contextualize cultural artifacts, texts, and media from the past and present
+- a command of the critical theories and methodologies used to analyze and contextualize cultural artifacts, texts, and media from the past and present

-The departmental learning goals are informed by the learning outcomes of Bryn Mawr College, emphasizing writing skills, research skills, oral communication skills, critical thinking skills, and the ability to view problems and questions from multiple perspectives.
+These goals are informed by the learning outcomes of Bryn Mawr College, emphasizing writing skills, research skills, oral communication skills, critical thinking skills, and the ability to view problems and questions from multiple perspectives.

 Senior Project Learning Goals